 - Weekly meetings with a mentor and each week approximately four hours of independent study outside the meetings.

-- Monthly meetings with all DRP participants where we will discuss topics of interest to the DRP participants and hear about the projects on which others are working.
+- A few meetings with all DRP participants where we will discuss topics of interest to the DRP participants and hear about the projects on which others are working.
 Food will be provided!
-(These meetings have been cancelled while all activities are online.)

 - A final project.
 In most semesters this will be a 10 minute presentation about some aspect of the material covered during the DRP.
 However, one may also produce a write-up, poster, video presentation, or some other means of conveying some of the work done during the semester.